Ford given five-day strike notice at key F-150 plant by U.S. union

 Ford "has failed to negotiate in good faith at the local level," Settles said in a notice to Ford workers that the union then sent to the media on Tuesday evening.

-A Ford spokeswoman said the company is "confident we will be able to negotiate a fair and competitive labor agreement with out UAW partners."
+A Ford spokeswoman said the company is "confident we will be able to negotiate a fair and competitive labor agreement with our UAW partners."

+The union earlier this month chose to negotiate a national contract first with Fiat Chrysler Automobiles (FCAU.N) (FCHA.MI), and reached a tentative deal on Sept.
+15. The Fiat Chrysler-UAW agreement may be rejected by union members in an ongoing ratification vote that has shown stiff opposition in early returns.

+If the Fiat Chrysler tentative agreement is rejected by the company's 40,000 UAW members, the union will decide whether to go back to the table with Fiat Chrysler, focus on national talks with Ford or General Motors Co (GM.N) or call for a strike at Fiat Chrysler plants.